9 Hot B2B Marketing Strategies Proven to Leverage an Advantage in a Post-COVID World

-If you’re wondering how to get B2B leads with your website, there are several options.
-It is essential that your website is professionally designed.
+- Get your website professionally designed.
 This means that it will look great and function the way it’s supposed to.
 A well-designed website tells customers that your company knows what it’s doing, that it’s reputable and successful.

 The best B2B marketing companies fully understand the SEO process, and they work on it every day.

-4. Optimize Your Website for Mobile Viewing
+5. Optimize Your Website for Mobile

 Responsive design is one of the leading methods for ensuring that your customers can easily and successfully browse your website regardless of what kind of device they are using.

-Alternatively, some companies choose to create two versions of their website, one for viewing on PCs and one for mobile devices.
+Alternatively, some companies choose to create two versions of their website: one for viewing on PCs and one for mobile devices.
 The solution you choose is entirely up to your company.
 The only imperative here is that you ensure that your website is fully functional across a wide range of devices so that you are not losing potential customers to the competition.

-5. Make Social Media Work for You
+6. Make Social Media Work for You

 In the business world, a LinkedIn presence is a necessity.

 Facebook is not as relevant for many industries, so a presence here isn’t as critical as on LinkedIn.
 Nonetheless, some B2B companies may be tailor-made for Facebook, which makes it impossible to ignore the possibilities.
-Facebook ads may be an important part of your company’s B2B digital marketing strategy, especially if you know that your clients spend time there.
+Facebook ads and pay-per-click ads may be an important part of your company’s B2B digital marketing strategy, especially if you know that your clients spend time there.

-6. Fully Integrate Media Channels for a Cohesive Message
+7. Fully Integrate Media Channels for a Cohesive Message

 Business to business companies can’t afford to rely on just one marketing channel.
-When mapping out a marketing strategy, it’s not always obvious whether you should use paid search or organic search marketing, email or social, or some combination of them all.
+When mapping out a marketing strategy, it’s not always obvious whether you should use paid search or organic search optimization, email or social, or some combination of them all.
 The most successful of these organizations take advantage of several channels, such as:

 - Email marketing

-- Search Engine Optimization
+- Search engine optimization